WordPress Plugin: User Switching

 Installation

-You can install this plugin directly from your WordPress dashboard:
+Alternatively, you can install this plugin directly from your WordPress dashboard:

 1. Go to the Plugins menu and click Add New.